Article Overview: Pros and Cons of Living in Phoenix

 Everyone wants to get in on the sunny action and it’s hard to blame them, constant sunshine is a real treat.
 If you’re looking for lots of sun you literally can’t doing any better – Phoenix is the sunniest city in America!

-In terms of winters, the coldest month of the year is December, with average low temperatures clocking in at 46°F and average highs coming in at 66°F. But, in keeping with the sunny theme, something most folks realize quickly after moving to Phoenix is that it doesn’t rain often.
+For winters, the coldest month of the year is December, with average low temperatures clocking in at 46°F and average highs coming in at 66°F. But, in keeping with the sunny theme, something most folks realize quickly after moving to Phoenix is that it doesn’t rain often.

 In fact, Phoenix averages a measly 8 inches of rainfall annually.
-Incidentally, due to the lack of rainfall and overall dry environment, there is almost no humidity in Phoenix.
+Incidentally, due to the lack of rainfall and dry environment, there is almost no humidity in Phoenix.

 This lessens the full effect of the hot weather during the summer months (fret not, we’ll cover summer weather in the cons below).